March 7th, 2025

 Geraldton office relocation

-The YMAC Geraldton Office are currently situated at a temporary location as the building at 171 Marine Terrace will undergo much needed renovations, commencing later in 2024.
+The YMAC Geraldton Office is currently situated at a temporary location as our renovations to our building at 171 Marine Terrace are planned and progressed.

-The temporary office is located at 144 Flores Road in Webberton, we look forward to you visiting our new office.
+YMAC’s temporary office is located at 144 Flores Road in Webberton.
+We look forward to sharing updates as this project progresses.

 YMAC News issue 50